DUNE/dunedb/docs/notes.md

 - Attempt to pull up a version of the form and allow partial entries with auto-lookup.
 DONE July 27 v 4.4
 - Rebuild simple search to do search all, allow all levels of searching - Done July 28
 - Document API -> Done

+### Features: authentication and authorization
+- Deal with user roles and permissions correctly
+  - DONE July 18 2020.
+Users without any role get the 'user' role, which in development means all permissions.
+Also, roles are now reported back to Sietch from auth0
+- Have info page for each user -> DONE July 28
+- Add timeout on m2m requests by ip to stop brute-force attacks => Done July 29 2020

+### Feature:
+- Add tags to test and workflow -> Done
+- For tests, valid tags should include component types ->Done
+- Have a 'mothball' or 'trash' type so it doesn't show up. ->Done
+- Organize by tags - not done

+### Feature: Searching
+- Both simple and advanced search
+- API and API documentation
+- Done July 28 2020